-On August 11, 2021, we filed a universal shelf registration statement on Form S-3 (the "2021 Registration Statement"), which was declared effective on August 23, 2021.
-Under the 2021 Registration Statement, we may offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
-In connection with the filing of the 2021 Registration Statement, we entered into an Open Market Sale Agreement with Jefferies LLC, as sales agent, pursuant to which we may offer and sell shares of our common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program.
+On August 11, 2021, we filed a universal shelf registration statement on Form S-3, (the "2021 Registration Statement"), which was declared effective on August 23, 2021 (the "2021 Registration Statement").
+Under the 2021 Registration Statement, we may could offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
+In connection with the filing of the 2021 Registration Statement, we entered into an Open Market Sale Agreement with Jefferies LLC, as sales agent, pursuant to which we may offer and sell shares of our common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program. program (the "At-the-Market Offering Program").
+On November 7, 2023, we filed a universal shelf registration statement on Form S-3, which was declared effective on November 15, 2023 (the "2023 Registration Statement").
+Under the 2023 Registration Statement, we may offer and sell up to \$300.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
+On August 6, 2024, in anticipation of the expiration of the 2021 Registration Statement, we filed a prospectus supplement (the "2024 Prospectus Supplement") under the 2023 Registration Statement to register the offer and sale of the outstanding shares that could be sold under the At-the-Market Offering Program, which prospectus supplement superseded and replaced the sales agreement prospectus, dated August 23, 2021, under the 2021 Registration Statement.
 As of December 31, 2023, we had sold 3,553,995 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$21.2 million.
-No sales of shares of our common stock were made sold pursuant to the Open Market Sale Agreement during the three six months ended March 31, 2024 June 30, 2024.
-From July 1, 2024 through the date of this Quarterly Report on Form 10-Q, we sold 810,445 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$4.2 million.
+No As of the date of filing of the 2024 Prospectus Supplement, we had issued and sold 4,364,440 shares of our common stock were sold pursuant to the Open Market Sale Agreement during for aggregate gross proceeds of approximately \$26.2 million.
+Under the six 2024 Prospectus Supplement, we may sell the remaining shares of common stock under the Open Market Sale Agreement for an aggregate offering price of up to approximately \$23.8 million.
+During the three and nine months ended June 30, 2024.
+From July 1, 2024 through the date of this Quarterly Report on Form 10-Q, September 30, 2024, we sold 810,445 2,083,668 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$4.2 million \$10.4 million.